orionzhou/biomap/Rmd/rnaseq.md

   * `SampleID`: bm001 - bm467
   * `gid`: AGP_v4 Gene ID
   * `n0`, `n1`: number of reads supporting the paternal and maternal allele
-  * `ncft`: number of reads with 'conflicting' evidence supporting both the paternal and maternal alleles, this is rare and most often caused by mis-alignment around InDel regions.
+  * `ncft`: number of reads with 'conflicting' evidence supporting both the paternal and maternal alleles, this is rare and most often caused by mis-alignment around Indel regions.